What do students do in this clinic?

 Who should take this clinic?

-Students with an interest in representing parents in the child protection system, students who are interested in family law, students who are interested in being county attorneys, students with an interest in domestic violence, students with an interest in social justice advocacy, and students who are interested in individual client representation.
+Students with an interest in representing parents in the child protection system, students who are interested in family law, students who are interested in being county attorneys, students with an interest in mental health, substance use, domestic violence and the intersection of historical systems of oppression, students with an interest in social justice advocacy, and students who are interested in individual client representation.

 -